-The lighthouse was built in 1881 in by the Phoenix Iron Company of Trenton, N.J.
+The lighthouse was built in 1881 by the Phoenix Iron Company of Trenton, N.J.
 It began service that year just north of Lewes, Delaware as the Delaware Breakwater Rear Range Light, known locally as the Green Hill Lighthouse.
-In 1877, a nearly identical tower, Liston Rear Range light, had been constructed and placed in service near Taylor’s Bridge, Delaware and still exists.
+In 1877, a nearly identical tower, Liston Rear Range Light, had been constructed and placed in service near Taylor’s Bridge, Delaware and still exists.
 In 1918, as a result of shoreline changes, the lighthouse was decommissioned.
 In 1919, the supervisor of the Delaware station was notified by the Seventh Lighthouse District in Florida that a tower was needed in Florida.
-Funding was not available to transport the Lewes lighthouse until 1921, at which time it was disassembled with each part being marked and numbered for easy reassembly.
+Funding was not available to transport the Lewes Lighthouse until 1921, at which time it was disassembled with each part being marked and numbered for easy reassembly.
 It was then shipped by rail to Miami until funding could be allocated for its reception on Gasparilla Island.
 A very similar lighthouse had been constructed on Sanibel Island in Florida in 1884.

 The lighthouse was of significant importance to commerce in the area during the early part of the century, guiding ships from various parts of the world through the Boca Grande Navigational Channel in to the safety of Charlotte Harbor.